RyanEubank/DatabaseProject/README.md

 - Include the jdk by: eclipse -> Windows -> Preferences -> Java -> Installed JREs -> add -> standard VM -> -> next -> in jre home choose the folder where your jdk is stored and select it -> finish -> unclick the jre and click the newly added jdk -> ok

-- in command prompt use: cd eclipse-workspace\DatabaseProject\lib and then use: set PATH_TO_FX="lib/javafx-sdk-19/lib" (just double click the luanch.bat file instead)
+- in command prompt use: cd eclipse-workspace\DatabaseProject\lib and then use: set PATH_TO_FX="lib/javafx-sdk-19/lib"
 - note to self: DO NOT DO THIS STEP (it just causes you to have Connector j  8.0 in eclipse's package explorer): Set the root folder to be a source folder that the project can access so that it's included in the classpath by right clicking on the project -> build path -> link source -> browse -> C:\Program Files (x86)\MySQL\Connector J 8.0 -> select folder -> next -> finish

 ## Database Requirements